Section 457 Retirement Plan Contribution Limits

 457 Plans Permit Designated Roth Accounts

-Since 2010, employers are permitted to offer designated Roth accounts inside their 457 deferred compensation plans.
-Previously, 457 plans held only tax-deferred accounts.
+Employers have been permitted to offer designated Roth accounts inside their 457 deferred compensation plans since 2010.

-The Small Business Jobs Act of 2010 enables employers to revise their 457 plan to allow employees to place their salary deferrals into a designated post-tax Roth account and to permit employees to convert their pre-tax savings into a post-tax Roth.
+The Small Business Jobs Act of 2010 enabled employers to revise their plans to allow employees to place salary deferrals into a designated post-tax Roth account and to permit employees to convert their pre-tax savings into a post-tax Roth.

 Contributing to 457 and 401(k) or 403(b) Plans